wespeters/python-p3-super/README.md

-While we can still create new students with our updated class definition, it's not particularly DRY — both the `Student` and `User` classes define a `name` instance variable and set it when an the class is instantiated.
+While we can still create new students with our updated class definition, it's not particularly DRY — both the `Student` and `User` classes define a `name` instance variable and set it when the class is instantiated.

 Ideally, we'd like to be able to call the `__init__` method on the `User` class when a new student is created.